studentyaoshi/IACRC/README.md

 ```
 cd /your/local/path/pipeline
 ```
+### Prepare original files
-There are seven files you need to prepare before start calculation.
+There are five original files you need to prepare before start calculation according to the disease you are studing.
+These files including gene information, hi-c pairs, enhancer annotion, gene-enhancer information and gene-super enhancer information.
 The description and data format are as follows.

+##### Gene information
 ```

 ```